 For housing built before 1978, lead based paint could be a potential health risk.
 Lead is a highly toxic metal that may cause a range of health problems, especially in young children.
 When lead is absorbed into the body, it can cause damage to the brain and other vital organs, like the kidneys, nerves and blood.
 Lead may also cause behavioral problems, learning disabilities, seizures and in extreme cases, death.
 Some symptoms of lead poisoning may include headaches, stomachaches, nausea, tiredness and irritability.
 Children who are lead poisoned may show no symptoms.
 All HOME funded projects are required to document compliance with federal lead based paint requirements.
 For more information on Lead Based Paint requirements please view HUD’s Healthy Homes website.

 To learn more about the HOME Program, please visit the HUD Exchange.

-Call or e-mail DeNeil Taylor, Housing Development Officer, with your HOME program questions.
+Call or e-mail DeNeil Hosman, Housing Development Officer, with your HOME program questions.